INDUSTRIAL CORRIDOR

 Delhi-Mumbai Industrial Corridor (DMIC)

 The Delhi-Mumbai Industrial Corridor (DMIC) is a mega infrastructure project by the Government of India.
-The corridor covers an overall length of 1483 km between the political capital, Delhi, and the business capital, Mumbai, of India.
+The corridor covers an overall length of 1504 km between the political capital- Delhi and the business capital- Mumbai of India.
 1

 The US$ 90 Bn project is being funded by the Government of India, Japanese loans, investments by Japanese firms and through Japan depository receipts issued by Indian companies.
 1